Lisa2626/Fantasio/README.md

 This will create a local copy of the project on your machine.

-Or you can install via pip with:
+Alternatively, you can install via pip with:

 `pip install ./Fantasio`